Opportunities

 • Our partner in Russia, MIR, needs help creating videos, slide shows and other media to help communicate the ministry and help with web site management

-• $500 per month (per worker) to serve children in Hospital #15, where children are brought by the police when they come in off the street or are removed from their homes because of abuse or neglect.
+• We hope to hire workers to serve children in Hospital #15, where children are brought by the police when they come in off the street or are removed from their homes because of abuse or neglect.
 The state does not provide workers to care for the children.
 Very often only one medical worker is on duty overseeing 30 children, and she does not interact with them at all other than in medical situations.
 We want to hire Christian workers who will love and serve these children.

-• Camp Elama — this is a Christian summer camp; we need funds to run a summer camp for disabled children and children-at-risk ($1000), to install heating stoves ($500) and do repairs on buildings ($500).
+• Camp Elama — this summer camp is a program of MIR; we hope to run a summer camp for children-at-risk.

 More detail